ukicomputers/nodejs-apps/README.md

 ## How to run?

-Run with command ``` nodejs localhost-port-text.js ``` and open your browser and go to link or port : localhost:8080.
+Run with command ``` node localhost-port-text.js ``` and open your browser and go to link or port : localhost:8080.

 ______________________________________________________________________________